 That relative that you established boundaries with?
-She just pulled up and brought her friend to meet your 3 day old baby.
+She just pulled up at your house…and brought her friend to meet your 3-day old baby.
 Keep in mind, you’re topless and milk is literally spraying through your shirt.

 What do you do?

 Shut it DOWN.
 Send her away.
 It doesn’t matter if “it will only be a minute”.
-You aren’t running a petting zoo, and it’s not too much to ask for a 10-20 minute warning call.
+You aren’t running a petting zoo, and a 10-20 minute warning call is not too much to ask.
 The baby could be sleeping.
 YOU could be sleeping.
 And you need to take care of your needs, because she clearly isn’t going to.